Sentinel-One/ansible_collection_s1agents/README.md

 ### Fact Gathering

-The collection uses the setup module to gather a minimum set of facts that is required for it a successful run.
+The collection uses the setup module to gather a minimum set of facts that is required for a successful run.
 This behavior can be disabled by passing `--skip-tags "s1_gather_facts"` to the ansible-playbook command.
 If you do this, ensure that your playbook contains either `gather_facts: yes` or that the `setup` module is called prior to any Sentinel-One roles.

 ### Linux Operating Systems